YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: gtmsecshr is running with a name other than the one it is allowed to run by design.

 Action: Verify that YottaDB (and gtmsecshr) are correctly installed following documented procedures and that filesystem mount points have not changed.
-If YottaDB/GT.M is correctly installed and filesystem mount points have not changed, investigate this as an attempt to break system security.
+If YottaDB is correctly installed and filesystem mount points have not changed, investigate this as an attempt to break system security.

 ----------------------
 GTMSECSHRLOGF